Connect with us

 They ended up finishing in 1st with 99 points and were crowned champions.
 MK Dons finished 2nd with 91 points.

-The Robins currently sit in the Championship, 12th in the Championship, with 27 points from 22 games played, 8 points from the playoff places and 9 points above the drop zone.
+The Robins currently sit 9th in the Championship tale, with 33 points from 22 games played, 2 points from the playoff places.

 2015 – BURTON ALBION